Title : Associate Professor in Biology

 Telephone: 679 323 2876 or 679 3232417

 Dr Brodie is an invertebrate biologist with a strong interest in whole organism functional biology and the application of taxonomic data to applied environmental problem solving, conservation and biodiversity management.
-Over the last 25 years, she has worked on a wide variety of environmental research and education projects including: soil, water and plant analysis, crown of thorns starfish outbreaks, ecotourism operations, the biology and ecology of tropical molluscs, sponges and holothurians, seagrass monitoring, agricultural pest management, invasive species identification, coastal and island world heritage area management and the merger of traditional indigenous knowledge into mainstream science and natural resource management.
+Over the last 25 years, she has worked on a wide variety of environmental research and education projects including: soil, water and plant analysis, crown of thorns starfish outbreaks, ecotourism operations, the biology and ecology of tropical molluscs, sponges and holothurians, seagrass monitoring, agricultural pest management, invasive species identification, coastal and island world heritage area management and the merger of traditional indigenous knowledge into mainstream science and natural resource management

+At the undergraduate level Dr Brodie currently teaches in BI202 Invertebrate Biology, MS202 Invertebrate Biology and BI304 Conservation Biology.
 At a postgraduate level she coordinates and teaches BI442 Biodiversity & Conservation with collaborative input from several local conservation experts from local, regional and international organizations.

 Past Graduate Students

 John Fasi, Ravikash Prasad, Edgar Pollard, Bindiya Rashni, Ramokasa Anisi, Lia Bogitini, Siteri Tikoca, Hilda Waqa-Sakiti, Corzzierrah Posala, Sumeet Kour

 Current Graduate Students

 Latu‘Aisea, Namrata Chand, Kevin Sese, Shalini Singh, John Carreon, Roselyn Kumar, Epu Falenga, Saras Sharma